oscarcs/klein/DESIGN.md

 Stretch goals:

 - 'Watch' behaviour (so the software can just run continuously).
+With Dart and the native file watching APIs this shouldn't be too hard.
+- A super-easy install process.
+Ideally the required tools (e.g. Dart Sass) would be automatically retrieved and updated by Klein.

 ### Initialization